HomeAssistant-Group-13/frontend/src/panels/lovelace/cards/custom/README.md

 ### Why Standalone?

-This card is implemented as a standalone JavaScript file rather than a built-in TypeScript component because:
+This card is implemented as standalone JavaScript files rather than a built-in TypeScript component because:

 1. **Easier distribution** - Users can install without rebuilding frontend
 2. **Faster development** - No build process needed
 3. **HACS compatible** - Can be distributed through community store
 4. **No dependencies** - Works with any Home Assistant version

+### Modular Architecture

+The card is split into logical modules for better maintainability:

+- **`utils.js`** - Pure functions for data processing and utilities
+- **`styles.js`** - All CSS styles in one place
+- **`components.js`** - Template functions for rendering UI sections
+- **`create-dialog.js`** - Isolated create habit dialog logic
+- **Main file** - Orchestrates everything together

+Benefits:

+- ✅ Easy to find and modify specific features
+- ✅ Better code organization
+- ✅ Smaller, more focused files
+- ✅ Still just **one resource** to add in Home Assistant

 ### Modifying the Card

-1. Edit `habitica-habits-list-card.js`
+1. Edit the relevant module file:
+   - UI changes → `components.js` or `styles.js`
+   - Logic changes → `utils.js` or main file
+   - Dialog changes → `create-dialog.js`
-2. Copy to `config/www/` in your test instance
+2. Copy **all files** to `config/www/` in your test instance
 3. Hard refresh browser (Ctrl+F5 or Cmd+Shift+R) to see changes
 4. No build process required!